 To provide IP address preservation to UEs operating in single-registration mode when the UE moves from EPC to 5GC, the network supports 2, 3, 5 and the following below:

-7. When UE performs mobility Registration in 5GC and provides a 5G-GUTI mapped 4G-GUTI, the AMF determines that the old node is MME and proceeds with the procedure and provides a "Handover PDU Session Setup Support" indication to the UE in the Registration Accept message.
+7. When UE performs mobility Registration in 5GC and provides an EPS GUTI, the AMF determines that the old node is MME and proceeds with the procedure and provides a "Handover PDU Session Setup Support" indication to the UE in the Registration Accept message.

 Networks that support 5GS-EPS interworking procedures without N26 do not need to provide the UEs with mapped target system parameters (e.g. QoS parameters, bearer IDs/QFI, PDU session ID, etc.) of the target system when UE is in the source network.

 NOTE-2: A UE in a VPLMN that supports interworking without N26 may be provided with mapped QoS parameters from PGW-C+SMF in HPLMN for home-routed PDN connection, if the HPLMN supports interworking procedures with N26 interface.

+NOTE 3: MMEs not supporting interworking without N26 interface are not required to process an indication from the UE that the old node was an AMF.

 5.17.2.3.2 Mobility for UEs in single-registration mode